vault27/Foundation/ospf.md

 - Two routers can have 2 neighborships via different interfaces - and it is ok - router ID is the same
 - When nothing happens, only HELLO packets travel through network
 - If somethings happens and timers are default, changes will occur slowly
+- Path cost and path metric are synonims

 ## Metric